ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md

   </tr>
 </table>

-This error occurs when the property name inside an attribute isn't allowed.
+This error occurs when the property name inside an attribute is not allowed.
 The term property in this context means the structured key/value data inside an attribute.

+For example,
+the following would result in an error:

+`<meta http-equiv="X-UA-Compatible" content="invalidfoo=edge">`

+It should be: `<meta http-equiv="X-UA-Compatible" content="ie=edge">`.

+[filter formats="websites, stories, ads"]
-For example, in
+As another example, in

 `<meta name="viewport content="width=device-width;minimum-scale=1">`,
 `width` and `minimum-scale` are property names.

 The following results in a DISALLOWED_PROPERTY_IN_ATTR_VALUE error:

 `<meta name="viewport content="width=device-width;invalidfoo=1">`

-As another example,
-the following would result in an error:

-`<meta http-equiv="X-UA-Compatible" content="invalidfoo=edge">`

-It should be: `<meta http-equiv="X-UA-Compatible" content="ie=edge">`.
+[/filter]

 ### Invalid property value